Daturum/rosie/README.md

 Interfaces are isolated by roles and scenarios.
 It is possible but not recommended to use same components of interfaces in different roles.
 Interface programmers integrate the interface code in a browser via fast and easy communication with backed programmers.
 The data format can be arbitrary but it is advised to use standard json.

-That makes an interface task to be totally isolated, with the static json file as a part of a task.
-The integratioin into the system is the as simple as substitution of a static json by a dynamically generated one.
+That makes an interface task totally isolated, with the static json file (or any other form of structured information) as a part of a task.
+The integration into the system is the as simple as substitution of a static json by a dynamically generated one.

 Debugging and development is also performed in browser.
 The interface code reaches maximum maintainability as it is isolated from backed and sliced by roles and scenarios.